-If you have a criminal record, normally three years will have to pass since the offense was spent before you can apply for British Citizenship.
+If you have a criminal record, normally three years will have to pass since the offence was spent before you can apply for British Citizenship.

-If you are concerned about the good character requirement, please speak to one of our immigration Solicitors.
+If you are concerned about the good character requirement, please speak to one of our immigration/British citizenship Solicitors.
 Our founding partner, Garth Coates, spent many years working in the Home Office as an Immigration Caseworker.
-This experience has given him a unique understanding of the motivations behind caseworker’s decisions when considering citizenship applications.
-We may be able to explain circumstances that could negatively affect your application in a covering letter, increasing your chances of success.
+This experience has given him a unique understanding of the motivations behind caseworkers’ decisions when considering citizenship applications.
+We may be able to explain circumstances that could negatively affect your application in a cover letter, increasing your chances of success.